skooner-k8s/skooner/README.md

 Copy the `token` value from the secret, and enter it into the login screen to access the dashboard.

 ### OIDC
-skooner makes using OpenId Connect for authentication easy.
-Assuming your cluster is configured to use OIDC, all you need to do is create a secret containing your credentials and apply [kubernetes-k8dash-oidc.yaml](https://raw.githubusercontent.com/indeedeng/k8dash/master/kubernetes-k8dash-oidc.yaml).
+Skooner makes using OpenId Connect for authentication easy.
+Assuming your cluster is configured to use OIDC, all you need to do is create a secret containing your credentials and apply [kubernetes-skooner-oidc.yaml](https://raw.githubusercontent.com/skooner-k8s/skooner/master/kubernetes-skooner-oidc.yaml).

 To learn more about configuring a cluster for OIDC, check out these great links
 + [Authenticating | Kubernetes](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens)